philkleer/typst-modern-acad-cv/lib.typ

 // - lang: Language code for fetching language-specific text from the YAML data.
 #let cv-auto-list(
   what,
   multilingual,
-  lang: "de"
+  lang: "de",
 ) = {
   // Initialize variables
   let name = "" // Name of the event.
   let action = "" // Action associated with the event. let year = "" // Year extracted from the YAML data. let subset = "" // Subset of events for the current year. let index = 0 // Index for iterating through dictionary keys.

   // Iterate over the keys (years) in the dictionary for key in what.keys() {